When you shop through links on our site, we may receive compensation. This content is for educational purposes only.

 What Does Aspen Mean?

 The name Aspen means “quaking tree” or “shaking poplar.”
+While the dictionary definition is straightforward, the imagery behind it is poetic.

-How Popular Is the Name Aspen?
+How Popular is the Name Aspen?

 How Do I Pronounce Aspen?